 6. Sense of achievement

 Similarly to the last point, once you do start ticking these dream destinations off your list, you’ll start to get a real sense of achievement.
 Setting a goal and seeing it all the way through to the end really helps you to travel with a purpose.
 I always had a goal to study abroad whilst at university so I worked at making sure I could do this.
+All the decisions I made up to that point were leading up to studying abroad even up to the university I went to.
 It was so worth it when I made it to my new university in Sydney and I had the best time whilst there.

 7. Prioritise travel